 |6||Furniture and Fixtures||3,000.00|

-Transaction #4: On December 7, the company acquired service equipment at $16,000.
+Transaction #4: On December 7, the company acquired service equipment for $16,000.
 The company paid a 50% down payment and the balance will be paid after 60 days.

-Transaction #5: Also on December 7, Gray Network Services purchased service supplies on account amounting to $1,500.
+Transaction #5: Also on December 7, Gray Electronic Repair Services purchased service supplies on account amounting to $1,500.

 The company received supplies thus we will record a debit to increase supplies.
 By the terms "on account", it means that the amount has not yet been paid; and so, it is recorded as a liability of the company.